The Effect of Foreground Galaxies on the Estimation of the Hubble Constant from Type Ia Supernovae: Conclusion

-To date, efforts to improve the SNe Ia distance ladder have primarily focused on enhancing the accuracy of supernova luminosity measurements, and thus their use as reliable standard candles.
-In contrast, errors arising from the indirect determination of supernova redshifts via their host galaxies have received less attention, often being regarded as negligible.
-By applying the host galaxy matching algorithm used in the latest SH0ES $H_0$ analysis to our synthetic catalogue, we find that $2.6\%$ of SNe Ia are incorrectly matched to a foreground galaxy.
+To date, efforts to improve the SNe Ia distance ladder have primarily focused on enhancing the accuracy of supernova luminosity measurements, and thus, their use as reliable standard candles.
+In contrast, errors arising from the indirect determination of supernova redshifts via their host galaxies have received less attention and were often regarded as negligible.
+By applying the host galaxy matching algorithm used in the latest \textit{SH0ES} $H_0$ analysis to our synthetic catalogue, we found that $2.6\%$ of SNe Ia are incorrectly matched to a foreground galaxy.
 Most of these mismatches involve a neighbouring foreground galaxy within the same cluster, although a significant fraction of sources ($34\%$) are mismatched to a galaxy with a redshift difference of $z_{\text{HG}} - z_{\text{FG}} > 0.5$.
-These incorrect host galaxy assignments result in underestimating $H_0$ by $1.3\%$.
-This shift in the central value of $H_0$ is of the same order as the total uncertainty reported in the latest $H_0$ measurement by the SH0ES team, highlighting the importance of further investigating the impact of host galaxy misidentification using observed supernova samples and for potentially correcting for it in the matching algorithms used in the future.
+These incorrect host galaxy assignments result in an underestimated $H_0$ by $1.3\%$ in our simulation.
+The latest $H_0$ measurement by the \textit{SH0ES} team is unlikely to be affected to this extent because the majority of supernovae in their sample have independent spectroscopic redshift measurements and lie at $z<0.5$, where the probability of host mismatching is very low.
+We stress, however, the importance of further investigating the impact of host galaxy misidentification in current observations and future higher-redshift surveys and of developing matching algorithms that can mitigate these biases.

-The overall bias on $H_0$ resulting from line-of-sight obstruction is a combination of two effects: total blocking and incorrect host galaxy assignment, the latter being the dominant effect in our study.
-We therefore conclude that further efforts to improve the accuracy of our late-time estimation of the Hubble constant should incorporate consideration of host misidentification of obstructed supernovae in the matching algorithm, as well as correct for the selection bias induced by total blocking when larger observed SNe Ia samples become available.
+The overall bias on $H_0$ resulting from line-of-sight obstruction is a combination of two effects: total blocking, and incorrect host galaxy assignment, the latter being the dominant effect in our study.
+We therefore conclude that further efforts to improve the accuracy of our late-time estimation of the Hubble constant should incorporate the consideration of host misidentification of obstructed supernovae in the matching algorithm and should correct for the selection bias induced by total blocking when larger observed SNe Ia samples become available.

-\paragraph*{Acknowledgements.} The work of JA is supported by the Swiss National Science Foundation.
-This work was supported by a grant from the Swiss National Supercomputing Centre (CSCS) under project ID s1035.